 But if you just can't do without your tunes whilst out on your evening plod.
 Get some bone-conducting headphones.
 Like these Aftershokz ones.
 That way you won't have your ears covered and should still be able to hear what's happening around you.

 I tend to restrict listening to music and podcast to daytime runs only - for this very reason.

 Keep your runs at an easy relaxed pace, especially if you're venturing off-road.
 Save faster paced workouts for when it's lighter and you have much better visibility. this shouldn't be too much of a problem and your running pace can actually feel much faster in the dark anyway.

 Run with Friends

 If you feel nervous or vulnerable running alone in the dark.
 It can be a good idea to arrange to meet up with a group of friends or join a local running group.
 This can be a real confidence booster, there's safety in numbers.
 Plus this tactic has the added bonus of giving you an incentive to actually get out and run - as you won't want to let the others down.

 Vary Your Routes

 If the reason for your nervousness is perceived risk of being attacked.
 Then as well as running with others, I would suggest making a point of varying your running routes.
-This way it's much less likely that a potential attacker will spot a pattern and be confident "lie-in-wait" for you.
+This way it's much less likely that a potential attacker will spot a pattern and be confident enough about your running habits to "lie-in-wait" for you.

 Stick to Well-Lit Routes